 About OHP prescription drug coverage

-- Prescriptions dispensed to OHP members not enrolled in an OHP medical plan or coordinated care organization, and
+- Prescriptions dispensed to Oregon Health Plan (OHP) members not enrolled in a coordinated care organization (CCO), and

 Information for providers

-- Learn how to become an OHP provider
+Learn how to become an OHP provider.

 Information for members